CREEPING FIG Ficus pumila L. (1753) SECTION KALOSYCE

-Habit: An introduced root climber from South China often grown as an ornamental to create green walls and buildings in Borneo.
+Habit: An introduced root climber from South China often grown as an ornamental to create green walls and green buildings in Borneo.
 The plants grown in Borneo produce sterile fruit (without seeds) as there are no pollinating fig wasps yet in Borneo.

 Leaves: Root climber which grows over rocks and walls and sometimes tree trunks, producing a dense mat of small green leaves.
 Different leaves are produced in early stages of growth (the root climbing phase known as bathyphylls) and the later phase when the plant reaches sunlight and starts fruiting (acrophylls).